-No, because the student is not referring to a person and you can't be sure there was intent to demean anyone.
+No, because the student is not referring to a person and you can't be sure they intended to demean anyone.

 Incorrect.
-Even though the student may not intend to refer to any classmate, or to gay people in general, the word "gay" is pejorative and offensive in this context.
+Even though the student may not have intended to refer to any classmate, or to gay people in general, the word "gay" is pejorative and offensive in this context.

 Yes, because the student is using the word "gay" in a negative, pejorative way.

 Right.
-Even though the student may not intend to refer to any classmate, or to gay people in general, the word gay is pejorative and offensive in this context.
+Even though the student may not have intended to refer to any classmate, or to gay people in general, the word gay is pejorative and offensive in this context.